emhopkins/emhopkins.github.io/_posts/2017-06-20-my_first_gem_-_the_office_quote_generator.markdown

 **I resent the implication that I would keep that secret.
 I can't and I won't. -Andy**

-My gem can be found here: https://rubygems.org/gems/the-office-quote-generator.
+My gem can be found [here](https://rubygems.org/gems/the-office-quote-generator) .
 This part was challenging, because I had to restructure my project a bit to work as a gem.
 I also had to do a bit of troubleshooting with my gemspec until I got everything working correctly.
 And many versions later, I had my gem working as I'd hoped!
 The biggest struggle for me was figuring out the correct way to require my gem dependencies as well as the proper way to include all my files.
 I ended up including all my lib files in the executable, the-office-quote-generator.
 I also found that I needed to use `s.add_runtime_dependency` in my gemspec (rather than `s.add_development_dependency`) in order for someone to install my gem (without `--dev`) and run my executable successfully.
 After getting all of these final things worked out, I was so excited to install my gem (in a new directory) and run the executable.

 I think I deserve to watch an episode of the office.